 Tumblr offers tools to make simple blog pages, which anyone with a Web browser can see without signing up with Tumblr.
 However, you need to login to subscribe to different Tumblogs, which they view on a “dashboard” — the equivalent of Twitter and Facebook’s newsfeeds.

 Tumblr could be one of the few startups from New York area that has made it this big.
 My first serious read about Tumblr (as a company) was in Forbes India magazine.

 - Tumblr started in 2007.

-- David Karp is a drop out from college.
+- David Karp is a college drop out.

 - Karp’s education in the digital world began at the age of 11, by teaching himself how to code from ‘HTML for Dummies’

 - Karp will make $250 million from this deal.
 Plans to use the money for philanthropy and for college (but does he need a degree anymore?)

 - The company burned through an estimated $25 million in 2012 and made only $13 million in revenue.

 - It set a $100 million revenue target for 2013 but pulled in only $13 million last quarter (Jan-Mar 2013).

 - Tumblr is a much more anonymous platform than some of its social networking peers and lacks the demographic information found on Facebook and Instagram